WW1 Museums on the Somme Battlefields, France

 In the list below click to show the place on the map or to expand the details.

-The museum was established by the Franco-Australian Association and was opened on ANZAC Day, 25th April 1975.
-It is located on the first floor of the Victoria School.
+The museum was established by the Franco-Australian Association and was opened on ANZAC Day, 25 April 1975.
+The museum is undergoing a major refurbishment during 2016.
+The collection is currently open to visitors in the temporary location of the Victoria Hall in the school.

 Le P'tit Train de la Haute Somme